 Who's on third?1 of 12

-Jim Lee’s WildStorm is one of several universes that was acquired and integrated into the DC Universe on our list, though considering it’s currently undergoing a mostly separate relaunch on its own Earth in DC’s Multiverse, we’re still viewing it as a separate entity.
+Jim Lee’s WildStorm is one of several universes that was acquired and integrated into the DC Universe on our list - though considering it’s currently running alongside - but distinctly seperate from the DCU in DC’s Multiverse, we’re still viewing it as a separate entity.
 And for many years, it was its own company and universe - tangentially tied to Image, but well on its own for the most part.

 And the thing that really separates WildStorm from DC – and other superhero universes – is the imprint’s commitment to challenging the perceptions of modern superheroes while also embracing classic tropes.
 From WildC.A.T.S., to Planetary and the Authority, to Stormwatch, the WildStorm universe has always come across as a bleeding edge, cyberpunk vision of superhero comic books that always has something new to say, or a way to say it that it’s never been said before.

 WildStorm also introduced the world to a host of top talents and creators who are still making a mark today, employing everyone from founder Jim Lee, to Warren Ellis, J. Scott Campbell, Dustin Nguyen, and many more in its history.